 The Weekend Top Picks

-Spring Fling at the McColl Center for Visual Arts
+Community Day at McColl Center for Visual Art

 If you’ve never been to one of the McColl Center’s Community Days, now’s a good time to get started.
 At the free public event, artists in residence set up family-friendly activities and workshops, and this Saturday, artist Ashley Lathe will invite visitors to blow bubbles tinted with watercolor onto a sheet of paper, creating a massive, colorful artwork.
 In addition, the new visiting artist Jeff Schmuki will ask for help setting up (and planting) his exhibit The Green Shadow, which will be on display at the McColl through August 19.
 That’s just a small sample of what will be happening from 11 a.m. to 3 p.m. at the Uptown arts center, so be sure to stop by for at least an hour.